-5 Dynamics: What happens when parameters change
+5 Dynamics: What happens over time when parameters change

 Before, we thought about using the Solow model two compare two countries that were identical, except one country had a different savings rate than another.
 But we could just have thought about it in terms of a single country that decided to save a different amount than it had in the past.
 We can also use the model to think about what happens over time in that country.